simonw/til/sqlite/ld-preload.md

     tar -xzvf SQLite-cf538e27.tar.gz
     cd SQLite-cf538e27

 Now we can build the extension.
+The `CPPFLAGS` are optional but I found I needed them to get the full Datasette test suite to pass later on:

-    ./configure
+    CPPFLAGS="-DSQLITE_ENABLE_FTS3 -DSQLITE_ENABLE_FTS3_PARENTHESIS -DSQLITE_ENABLE_RTREE=1" ./configure
     make

-No need to run `make install`, we just need the library compiled.
+There is no need to run `make install` here, we just need the compiled library.

 This puts the libraries in a `.libs` directory: